Osisko Gold Royalties (OR) Set to Announce Quarterly Earnings on Tuesday

-Osisko Gold Royalties (NYSE:OR) is scheduled to announce its earnings results after the market closes on Tuesday, May 11th.
-Analysts expect the company to announce earnings of $0.08 per share for the quarter.
-Investors that are interested in participating in the company’s conference call can do so using this link.
+Osisko Gold Royalties (TSE:OR) is scheduled to announce its earnings results after the market closes on Tuesday, May 11th.
+Analysts expect the company to announce earnings of C$0.10 per share for the quarter.

-Osisko Gold Royalties (NYSE:OR) last posted its earnings results on Wednesday, February 24th.
-The basic materials company reported $0.05 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.09 by ($0.04).
-Osisko Gold Royalties had a positive return on equity of 2.66% and a negative net margin of 72.90%.
-The business had revenue of $49.54 million for the quarter.
-On average, analysts expect Osisko Gold Royalties to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.
+Osisko Gold Royalties (TSE:OR) last released its quarterly earnings data on Wednesday, February 24th.
+The company reported C$0.07 EPS for the quarter, missing the consensus estimate of C$0.12 by C($0.05).
+The company had revenue of C$64.56 million during the quarter.

-Several equities analysts recently commented on OR shares.
-Canaccord Genuity restated a “buy” rating on shares of Osisko Gold Royalties in a research report on Friday, March 19th.
-National Bank Financial restated an “outperform” rating on shares of Osisko Gold Royalties in a research report on Monday, January 11th.
-Scotiabank upped their price objective on Osisko Gold Royalties from $27.50 to $28.50 and gave the stock an “outperform” rating in a report on Tuesday, April 6th.
-Zacks Investment Research cut Osisko Gold Royalties from a “hold” rating to a “sell” rating in a report on Thursday, March 4th.
-Finally, Stifel Nicolaus cut their price objective on Osisko Gold Royalties from $23.00 to $22.50 and set a “buy” rating for the company in a report on Monday, February 8th.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating and eight have given a buy rating to the company.
-The stock presently has an average rating of “Buy” and a consensus price target of $20.86.
+A number of equities research analysts have issued reports on the company.
+BMO Capital Markets restated an “outperform” rating on shares of Osisko Gold Royalties in a research note on Monday, March 1st.
+CIBC cut their price target on Osisko Gold Royalties from C$21.00 to C$19.50 in a research note on Monday, February 8th.
+Scotiabank boosted their price target on Osisko Gold Royalties from C$25.00 to C$27.50 in a research note on Friday, February 12th.
+Eight Capital cut their price target on Osisko Gold Royalties from C$25.00 to C$24.00 and set a “buy” rating for the company in a research note on Tuesday, April 20th.
+Finally, National Bank Financial lowered their price objective on Osisko Gold Royalties from C$23.50 to C$23.00 and set an “outperform” rating on the stock in a research report on Friday, February 26th.
+Eight analysts have rated the stock with a buy rating, The company presently has an average rating of “Buy” and an average target price of C$21.84.

 Osisko Gold Royalties Company Profile